prashantzzz/Hop.It/README.md

 2. Create a new room or enter an existing room code
 3. Wait for an opponent to join (if creating a room) or connect to an existing room
 4. Press "Start" when both players are ready
-5. Compete to reach the highest score - if you fall, you'll immediately see if you've won or lost!
+5. Compete to reach the highest score within the 90-second time limit
+6. The game ends if the timer runs out or if you fall
+7. The player with the highest score wins when time expires or when the opponent falls

 ### Technical Details
 - Uses a WebSocket server hosted at wss://hop-it-server.onrender.com